phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

     	// Import Routes
     	...

-## Development Workflow Overview
+## Run it!

 Since this app was built based on webpack, it can be run in development mode or production mode.
-While building out the app, easiest to run in development mode and test in the browser as long as you can to build out the majority of the functionality until device-specific testing is needed.
+While building out the app, it's easiest to run in development mode and test in the browser as long as you can to build out the majority of the functionality until device-specific testing is needed.

 #### Development mode
 First start the development webpack server with the following command:

 	npm run dev

-Then open the app in your browser by visiting `localhost:8080`
+Then open the app in your browser by visiting `localhost:8080`.

 #### Production mode